sonic64/Time-series-forecasting-using-ARIMA-and-PyCaret/README.md

 <img src="./Images/img-2.png" width="500">

 After plotting the monthly visitor number instead of the annual sum, we can see there is definitely a seasonal pattern in the total number of visitors.
 The number started to climb up from the beginning of each year, reached the first peak in spring, and declined towards the summer.
-Afterwards, it rised again and reached the second peak in fall, and decreased towards the end of each year.
+Afterwards, it raised again and reached the second peak in fall, and decreased towards the end of each year.
 However, this pattern was only evident before the outburst of pandemic.

 #### 3. What were the top 20 countries of residence that visitors to Taiwan came from in the most recent three years before pandemic (2017-2019)?

 <img src="./Images/img-3.png" width="500">

-In addition to the general trend and sesonal pattern, it will be very interesting to explore which country demonstrated a particular fondness for visiting Taiwan in the three years leading up to the pandemic.
+In addition to the general trend and seasonal pattern, it will be very interesting to explore which country demonstrated a particular fondness for visiting Taiwan in the three years leading up to the pandemic.
 We exclusively focus on the data before 2020, as post-pandemic visitor trends were substantially influenced by travel restrictions imposed by respective countries, which may not accurately capture the essence of this inquiry.
 As you can see in the above horizontal bar chart, Mainland China loves to visit Taiwan the most during 2017-2019, followed by Japan, Hong Kong, Korea, and USA.

 #### 4. What were the top 20 countries of residence that visitors to Taiwan came from during 2011-2013?